 - how to discipline the children.

-childless man or woman marrying into a family with children will need to learn parenting strategies:
+childless man or woman marrying into a family with children will need to learn

-children are found somewhere down the list, and that's a formula
+other spouse's children are found somewhere down the list, and that's a formula

 There are no instant solutions to solve this.